energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Getting started.rst

 (ii) to add AMPL to the PATH variable of your computer so that you can call AMPL from any location in your computer;
 (iii) to install the EnergyScope python package using pip.

-How to operate these three steps is explained in detail at the following page: https://sustainable-energy.notion.site/Install-Run-ESTD-a7f535db0a02421fa6a2b37e5af894e1
+How to perform these three steps is explained in detail on the following page: https://sustainable-energy.notion.site/Install-Run-ESTD-a7f535db0a02421fa6a2b37e5af894e1